- Side Effects

 - Coadministration with baricitinib and OAT3 inhibitor (e.g., probenecid): Decrease baricitinib to 1 mg/day

-- Avoid in patients with active, serious infection, including localized infections
+- Avoid in patients with an active, serious infection, including localized infections

-- Before initiating, test patients for latent tuberculosis (TB); if positive, consider treating for TB prior to initiating
+- Before initiating, test patients for latent tuberculosis (TB); if positive, consider treating for TB before initiating

 Limitations of use